Teaching Your Kids to Take Care of Their Teeth

 Make a Schedule

 One of the most difficult transitions children have is learning how to create their own schedule.
 During the first little while they will need constant reminders as to when their teeth need to be brushed and flossed.
 Set up a schedule both morning and night, teaching your children to brush their teeth at these times.
-By making this a consistent thing, your child will more effectively take care of their mouth.
+By making this a consistent thing, your child will more effectively take care of their oral hygiene.

 Transitioning to brushing their own teeth can be hard for many children.
 To ensure they are prepared for the change it may be necessary to deliver awards based on their diligence.
 These rewards shouldn’t be in the form of sweets or sodas, as this would be counterproductive to the health of teeth, but instead can be simple things such as a trip to the park, a small toy, or even a visit to the movie theater.
 Encourage your child to brush their teeth twice a day for a whole week to earn the reward.